RCA Records: 2020s

 In January 2021, Mark Pitts was appointed president of RCA Records and John Fleckenstein was named chief operating officer.
 Jazmine Sullivan's Heaux Tales hit #1 on the Billboard R&B albums chart.
 Tate McRae's "You Broke Me First" (stylized as "you broke me first") was quadruple platinum in Ireland, double platinum in Canada, Mexico and New Zealand, and platinum in the US, UK, Australia, Finland, France, Malaysia, the Netherlands, Norway, and Sweden.
 She was #1 on the Billboard emerging artist chart.
+In April 2024, Variety announced that the label had signed Thai rapper Lisa, a member of the South Korean girl group Blackpink, for her venture into American solo endeavors.

 Broadway and Hollywood

 RCA Victor has produced several notable Broadway cast albums, among them the original Broadway recordings of Brigadoon, Paint Your Wagon, the Mary Martin Peter Pan, Damn Yankees, Hello, Dolly!, Oliver!, and Fiddler on the Roof.
 RCA has also recorded and released recordings of revival stagings of musicals.
 These include the musical productions staged at Lincoln Center, such as the 1966 revivals of Show Boat and Annie Get Your Gun, the 1987 revival of Anything Goes and the 1998 Broadway revivals of Cabaret and The Sound of Music.
 Call Me Madam was recorded by RCA Victor with all of its original cast except for its star Ethel Merman, who, due to contractual obligations, could not be released from her American Decca Records contract.
 She was replaced on the RCA Victor album by Dinah Shore.
 RCA Victor was also responsible for the film soundtrack albums of Damn Yankees, South Pacific, Bye Bye Birdie, Half a Sixpence, and The Sound of Music.
 The album made from the 1965 hit Julie Andrews film was (and is) one of the best selling soundtracks of all time.
 The film soundtrack of Oliver!, made by Colgems Records, was distributed by RCA, which had released the Broadway cast album.
 RCA Victor also released the original American cast album of Hair.

 Similarly, RCA Victor also made several studio cast recording albums, including a Lerner and Loewe series with Jan Peerce, Jane Powell, and Robert Merrill, as well as a 1963 album of excerpts from George Gershwin's Porgy and Bess, with its 1952 revival leads, Leontyne Price and William Warfield, but a different supporting cast.
 They also issued two studio cast versions of Show Boat, one with Robert Merrill, Patrice Munsel, and Rise Stevens in 1956, and the other with Howard Keel, Anne Jeffreys, and Gogi Grant in 1958.
-Unfortunately, contrary to the way the show is written, both of these Show Boat albums featured all-white casts, reflecting the era of racial segregation.
+Contrary to the way the show is written, both of these Show Boat albums featured all-white casts, reflecting the era of racial segregation.

 In 2006, Sony BMG merged its Broadway music labels, including RCA Victor, to the new Masterworks Broadway Records.
 All of these recordings are now on Masterworks Broadway Records, which has remastered and reissued many of these albums.